 Step 4: Install the Showerhead and Valve

 This part of the job is easy if you're using a freestanding shower because all you have to do is set it on the ground in the place you want it.
 Unless you plan to move it around, you should stabilize it.
-Pound a 6-foot metal stake or length of rebar at least 2 feet into the ground using a mini sledgehammer and strap the shower riser to it with cable ties.
+Pound a 6-foot metal stake or length of rebar at least 2 feet into the ground using a mini sledgehammer and strap the shower riser (or, the long pipe that connects to the showerhead) to it with cable ties.

-If you're using a propane shower, which comes equipped with a handheld showerhead, mount it high enough to allow you to stand under the showerhead when you aren't using it as a handheld showerhead.
+If you're using a propane shower, which comes equipped with a handheld showerhead, mount it high enough to allow you to stand under the showerhead when you aren't using it as a handheld.
 Don't forget to prepare a place for the propane tank.

 Step 5: Hook Up the Water

-When installing a freestanding shower, whether solar or not or a propane shower unit with a 3/4-inch male hose thread inlet, all you have to do is screw on a garden hose and screw the other end of the hose to a hose bib.
+When installing a freestanding shower, all you have to do to hook up the water is screw on a garden hose and screw the other end of the hose to a hose bib.
 Turn on the water at the faucet and leave it on so you can control water flow from the shower.
 If you're using a solar shower, the heating reservoir has to fill and remain in full sun for several hours before the water will be hot enough for showering.

-If you install a tankless water heater nearby to supply the shower, connect the water heater outlets to the shower valve inlets with PEX tubing.
+Installing a tankless water heater nearby to supply the shower makes the water hook up a bit more complicated, but not impossible.
+First, connect the water heater outlets to the shower valve inlets with PEX tubing.
 Screw or solder appropriate PEX connectors to the outlets and inlets, such as 1/2-inch female pipe thread adapters or 1/2-inch female sweat adapters, cut the PEX tubing to length with a tubing cutter, push the ends onto the barbed connectors and crimp on clamps with a crimping tool.
 The inlet on a tankless water heater is typically a male or female pipe thread, and you can connect a garden hose to that by using a hose-thread-to-pipe-thread adapter.

 The shower area also needs to be protected from snow and ice.
 Make sure you thoroughly dry the inside of the shower enclosure and then seal off the shower area by closing and latching the door or covering the opening with a tarp, being sure to secure the tarp well so it doesn't blow away.
 If you didn't build a shower stall, it's still a good idea to cover the shower pipes.

-Store the showerhead and valve cartridge in a safe place for the winter and when you put the shower back in use in the spring, hook up the supply hose and run water through the water heater and the shower before you reinstall the cartridge and showerhead.
+Store the showerhead and valve cartridge in a safe place for the winter.
+When you put the shower back in use in the spring, hook up the supply hose and run water through the water heater and the shower before you reinstall the cartridge and showerhead.
 This will flush out any debris that may have collected in the system during the winter.